leadr-msu/imovie/README.md

 When you open iMovie you'll see a screen that looks like the image below.

-Your going to select "create new" and then, for our purposes, "movie."
+You're going to select "create new" and then, for our purposes, "movie."

 <img src="img/imovie1.png" width="40%">